bmswgnp/RTIMULib-Arduino/README.md

 	//#define GD20HM303DLHC_6b                // GD20H + M303DLHC at address 0x6b

 Once this has been done, all example sketches will build for the selected IMU.

+To enable a pressure sensor, uncomment one of the following lines in libraries/RTIMULib/RTIMULibDefs.h:

+	//#define BMP180                          // BMP180
+	//#define LPS25H_5c                       // LPS25H at standard address
+	//#define LPS25H_5d                       // LPS25H at option address

 The actual RTIMULib and support libraries are in the library directory.
 The other top level directories contain example sketches.